Jim Sensenbrenner: Foreign relations

 Sensenbrenner was the only Republican to join House Speaker Nancy Pelosi's Congressional delegation to meet the Dalai Lama in Dharamsala, India during the March 2008 protests against China by Tibetans.
 While there he said, "In the US Congress, there is no division between Democrats and Republicans on the issue of protecting Tibetan culture and eliminating repression against Tibetans around the world."

 Following the death of Nelson Mandela, Sensenbrenner objected to the executive proclamation by President Barack Obama to lower the flags to half-staff to honor Mandela.
 He stated it was his belief that the American flag should only be flown at half-staff for Americans.

 Sensenbrenner received important international recognitions.
 In 2014, the Japanese Government awarded him the Order of the Rising Sun, gold and silver stars.
 He is only the second American to receive the Robert Schuman Medal (2015) after President George H. W. Bush (2014).

-Defense

 Communications standards

 Sensenbrenner believes in criminal prosecution of broadcasters and cable operators who violate decency standards, in contrast to the FCC regulatory methods.
 In July 2012, Sensenbrenner advocated amending the Espionage Act of 1917 to enable the prosecution of journalists involved in publishing leaks of state secrets.